ParalaxRus/FileManager/README.md

 - Delete file: filemanager --delete [src]

 1. Project structure
-App - filemanager CLI executable, parser and commands execution
+App - file manager CLI executable, parser and commands execution
 Common - shared library with the file manipulation logic
 Tests - unit tests

 2. Build and run unit tests with the cmake tool
 a) use git to checkout to your local machine
-b) on your local machine whithin the repo typo
+b) on your local machine within the repo typo
 mkdir build
 cd build/
 cmake ..